Pushovers? Arteta's Arsenal rip up the script with dramatic draw at Chelsea | Goal.com

 The 10 men responded superbly and after a spell of sustained pressure, Bellerin cut in from the right and bent an excellent shot beyond Kepa into the far corner to level the game once more.

-The goal – Bellerin’s first since January 2018 – came almost exactly a year to the day that Bellerin suffered the cruciate knee injury which ruled him out of action for nine months.
+The goal – Bellerin’s first since January 2018 – came almost exactly a year to the day that the right-back suffered the cruciate ligament knee injury which ruled him out of action for nine months.
 It’s no surprise that in the celebration that followed he knelt down and kissed the Stamford Bridge turf.

 “I am [proud of the players],” beamed Arteta at full-time.
 “The spirit they showed, the character, the fight and the leadership as well.”